Waltham on the Wolds

-Waltham on the Wolds is a village and former civil parish, now in the parish of Waltham on the Wolds and Thorpe Arnold, in the Melton borough of Leicestershire, England.
+Waltham on the Wolds is a village in the civil parish of Waltham on the Wolds and Thorpe Arnold, in the Melton borough of Leicestershire, England.
 It lies about 5 mi north-east of Melton Mowbray and 11 mi south-west of Grantham on the main A607 road.
-In 1931 the parish had a population of 510.
 The population of Waltham on the Wolds and Thorpe Arnold was 967 in 2011.

 Geography

 The parish is the site of Waltham television transmitting station, which serves most of the East Midlands.
 Apart from the main village, the parish includes the village of Thorpe Arnold, just to the north-east of Melton.
 To the south-east is Stonesby, which is nearer to the 1033 ft transmitter.
 The village is on a ridge, which has an escarpment close to the north-west that dramatically overlooks the Vale of Belvoir.

 History

 One of the earliest mentions of this place is in the Domesday Book of 1086, where it is listed among lands given to Hugh de Grandmesnil by the King.
 There were 100 acre of meadow and land for 11 ploughs.
 It was valued at six pounds.

 The village had a railway station 1 mi north of the village, which opened in 1883 on a branch line from Scalford, but was used only occasionally by passenger trains for special occasions, such as events at Croxton Park.
 The station was a terminus, and there was no regular passenger service.
 The line was owned by GNR and was used mainly by iron ore trains from quarries near Knipton, Eaton and Branston.
 The remains of the line are still visible.
 There was a trailing junction with the Eaton Branch Railway (opened in 1884) to the south west of the station.
 The ore trains came off this branch and then reversed before travelling to Scalford.

+In 1931 the parish had a population of 510.
 On 1 April 1936 the parish was abolished and merged with Thorpe Arnold to form "Waltham".